mahdip72/deep_learning_project/README.md

 # deep_learning_project

-this is the deep learning project that i implemented. all project has been wrote with tensorflow (keras) framework.
+this repository was build for deep learning projects that i implemented. all project has been wrote with tensorflow (keras) framework in python.